 EC 106 The Structure and Operation of the World Economy 3 Cr.

 This course will introduce students to the operation of the world economy.
 Emphasis will be on the identification and description of economic concepts such as tariffs, multinational companies, stock markets, debt, international trade balances and international banking.
 These concepts will be developed utilizing examples from current world economic conditions.
-Prerequisite: This is a freshman course-permission of instructor required for any exception.
+Prerequisite: Freshman standing.

 EC 201 Principles of Economics (Macro) 3 Cr.

 Description and analysis of the American economic system in terms of basic economic concepts and the determination of national income and its fluctuation.
-Prerequisite: one semester of college mathematics.
+Credit may not be earned in EC 201 and ECON 201.
+Prerequisite: One semester of college mathematics at the 100-level or higher.

 EC 202 Principles of Economics (Micro) 3 Cr.

 Study of the behavior of individuals in making decisions on the allocation of limited resources.
 This course examines how these decisions and behaviors affect the markets for goods and services.
-Prerequisite: one semester of college mathematics.
+Credit may not be earned in EC 202 and ECON 202.
+Prerequisite: One semester of college mathematics at the 100-level or higher.

 EC 310 Money and Banking 3 Cr.

 The principles and institutions of money, banking and finance as they influence the performance of the economy.
 The major topics covered are the nature of money, commercial banking and financial institutions, central banking, monetary theory, monetary policy, inflation and the international monetary system.
-Prerequisites: EC 201, EC 202 and QM 213 or permission of the instructor.
+Prerequisites: EC 201, EC 20; QM 213 or MA 232.

 EC 403 Comparative Economic Systems 3 Cr.

 The study of major economic systems.
 Theories of capitalism, socialism and communism and their implementation by major nations are discussed.
-Prerequisites: EC 201 and EC 202.
-Offered in the spring odd years.
+Cross-listed with ECON 401, not permitted to earn credit for both EC 403 and ECON 401.
+Prerequisites: EC 201, EC 202.
+Offered: Spring, odd years.

 EC 406 Public Finance 3 Cr.

 An investigation of the effects of government expenditures and revenues on the efficiency of resource allocation and the equity of the income distribution.
 Topics covered include public goods, externalities, benefit-cost analysis, the structure of major taxes and expenditure and tax incidence.
-Prerequisites: EC 201 and EC 202.
-Offered in the fall even years.
+Cross-listed with ECON 401, not permitted to earn credit for both EC 406 and ECON 401.
+Prerequisites: EC 201, EC 202; Management Major only.
+Offered: Occasionally.

 EC 419 International Economics 3 Cr.

 International trade and the theory of comparative advantage.
 Special attention is given to free world trade and economic development in other countries and groupings as in the European Common Market.
-Prerequisites: EC 201 and EC 202.
-Offered in the fall odd years.
+Prerequisites: EC 201, EC 202.
+Offered: Fall, odd years.

 FN 311 Corporate Finance 3 Cr.

-Development of the basic theoretical framework for decision-making in financial management, emphasizing the time-value of money and hte analysis of cash flows.
-Areas of concentration are financial institutions and markets, financial statement analysis, the role of time value in finance, bond and stock valuation,capital budgeting decision process, risk and return analysis, cost of capital and dividend policy.
-Prerequisites: AC 206 or AC 201, EC 202, QM 213 or permission of the instructor.
+Development of the basic theoretical framework for decision-making in financial management, emphasizing the time-value of money and the analysis of cash flows.
+Areas of concentration are financial institutions and markets, financial statement analysis, the role of time value in finance, bond and stock valuation, capital budgeting decision process, risk and return analysis, cost of capital and dividend policy.
+Credit in FN 311 cannot also earn credit in FNCE 350.
+Prerequisites: AC 201 or 206; EC 202; QM 213 or MA 322.

 FN 407 Corporate Finance II 3 Cr.

 Special topics in financial management including: international managerial finance, mergers and acquisitions, hybrid and derivative securities, working capital management, short-term and long-term financing, financial planning, leverage analysis and capital structure theory.
-Prerequisites: QM 213, FN 311.
-Offered in the spring-odd years.
+Open to Management majors only.
+Prerequisites: QM 213 or MA 232; FN 311.

 Management and Marketing Courses